daneb/my_lifes_playbook/README.md

 7. If you not getting to deep work, reach out, I will do my utmost to figure out how to unblock you.
 I am work in progress.

+8. Critical thinking is not hard and imperfect.
+However it is not winning, it's weighing.
+Critical thinking needs to criticize something.

 ### Areas I'm working to improve...